 The authority to invest the City's and the Port of Oakland's pooled moneys (the "Pooled Operating Portfolio") is derived from City Council Resolution No. 56127, which delegates to the City Treasurer the authority to invest these funds within the guidelines of Section 53600 et seq. of the Government Code of the State (the "Government Code").
 The City complies with the current statutes governing the investment practices of local governmental entities located within the State.
 The Government Code also directs the City to present an annual investment policy (the "Investment Policy") for confirmation to the City Council.
-The City's Investment Policy for Fiscal Year 2017-18 is attached to this Official Statement as APPENDIX C. The City Council adopted its Investment Policy for Fiscal Year 17-18 on July 18, 2017 (the "2017-18 Investment Policy").
-The 2017-18 Investment Policy is consistent with California Assembly Bill 283, which permits expanded types of deposits (beyond certificates of deposit) in which a local agency can invest surplus funds until January 1, 2021.
-The 2017-18 Investment Policy and the 2016-17 Investment Policy differ only in that the 2017-18 Investment Policy clarifies and amends the statutory rating requirements in accordance with California Senate Bill 974.
+The City Council adopted the Investment Policy for Fiscal Year 2016-17 on June 21, 2016 (the "2016-17 Investment Policy").
+The 2016-17 Investment Policy is consistent with California Assembly Bill 283, which permits expanded types of deposits (beyond certificates of deposit) in which a local agency can invest surplus funds until January 1, 2021.